 Mass density efficiency, defined as the weight per unit volume of air, is the best predictor of a filter's OSHA compliance.
-For example, OSHA might require that emissions will not exceed 5 milligrams per cubic meter at the discharge of the dust collector.
-Similarly, the EPA doesn't care about percentage efficiency claims: They want to know that emissions will be at or below required thresholds, typically stated as grains per cubic foot or milligrams per cubic meter.
+For example, OSHA might require that emissions will not exceed 5 mg/cu m at the discharge of the dust collector.
+Similarly, the EPA doesn't care about percentage efficiency claims; they want to know that emissions will be at or below required thresholds, typically stated as grains per cu ft or mg/cu m.